 The Smith Library was conceived in 1990 by a group of concerned people: Kathie Boyd, Sally Orr, Sandy Sterling, Guy Belanger, Adrianna Schultz, Pat Koenig, Roberta Rempel and Jan and Bruce Pierce.
-They felt there was a need for an accessible library within our own area rather than have to travel to Slave Lake, Athabasca or Westlock.
+This group felt there was a need for an accessible library within our own area rather than having to travel to Slave Lake, Athabasca or Westlock.

 It was always a dream to have a building of our own but it was apparent that we did not have sufficient funds for such a purchase.
 In our search for a new home, we checked into the Agriplex, Legion, Half Century Building, nurses cottage, and even an old boxcar!
 At every turn space, stairs or washroom facilities were a problem.